Jennie Grossinger: Early life

 Jennie Grossinger was born into a poor Jewish family on June 16, 1892, in Baligrod, a small village in Galicia, Austria, now a part of Poland.
 She was the eldest daughter of three children of Malka Grossinger; née Grumet, and her husband, Asher Selig, who was an estate overseer.
 Her family migrated to the US in 1900.
-She had gone to a state-funded school in New York City, however at age 13, her schooling was stopped as she started working as a buttonhole creator.
-Her brother was profoundly deaf, hence her mother went back to Europe to find relevant medical help for him.
+She had gone to a state-funded school in New York City; however at age 13, she stopped attending school when she started working as a buttonhole creator.
+Her brother was profoundly deaf; hence her mother went back to Europe to find relevant medical help for him.